Mitchell’s favorite hero is Nightcrawler. Will that be enough to help him through the hardest night of his life?

 Apparently, so was fire.

-The curtains caught fire with a whoosh and now there was a fire on his bed, and on his walls.
+They caught with a whoosh and now there was a fire on his bed, and on his walls.
 There was a lot of light to read by now and once his pillow caught fire, the horrible bemused lethargy left him and he sprang into action.

 First, he grabbed Robin Bear, the stuffed bear he slept with.
 He wore green overalls and a green hat with a white feather in it.
 His Mom said the overalls were something called leader-hosen but to Mitchell, he looked like Robin Hood, so – Robin Bear.